pingcap/docs/tidb-cloud/tidb-cloud-dm-precheck-and-troubleshooting.md

 - Amazon Aurora MySQL: see [How do I turn on binary logging for my Amazon Aurora MySQL-Compatible cluster?](https://aws.amazon.com/premiumsupport/knowledge-center/enable-binary-logging-aurora/?nc1=h_ls).
 - Amazon RDS: see [Configuring MySQL binary logging](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.MySQL.BinaryFormat.html).
-- MySQL: execute 'set global binlog_format=ROW;'.
+- MySQL: execute `set global binlog_format=ROW;`.
 See [Setting The Binary Log Format](https://dev.mysql.com/doc/refman/5.7/en/binary-log-setting.html).

 ### Check whether mysql binlog_row_image is FULL

 - Amazon Aurora MySQL: `binlog_row_image` is not configurable.
-This precheck item should not fail for it.
+This precheck item does not fail for it.
-- Amazon RDS: the process is similar to setting the `binlog_format`.
-The only difference is that the parameter you change is `binlog_row_image` instead of `binlog_format`.
+- Amazon RDS: the process is similar to setting the `binlog_format` parameter.
+The only difference is that the parameter you need to change is `binlog_row_image` instead of `binlog_format`.
 See [Configuring MySQL binary logging](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.MySQL.BinaryFormat.html).
 - MySQL: 'set global binlog_row_image = FULL;'.
 See [Binary Logging Options and Variables](https://dev.mysql.com/doc/refman/5.7/en/replication-options-binary-log.html#sysvar_binlog_row_image).

 ### Check whether migrated dbs are in binlog_do_db/binlog_ignore_db

 Make sure that binlog has been enabled in the upstream database.
-Then resolve the issue according to the messages:
+See [Check whether mysql binlog is enabled](#check-whether-mysql-binlog-is-enabled).
+After that, resolve the issue according to the messages:

 - If the message is similar to `These dbs xxx are not in binlog_do_db xxx`, make sure all the databases that you want to migrate are in the list.
 See [--binlog-do-db=db_name](https://dev.mysql.com/doc/refman/5.7/en/replication-options-binary-log.html#option_mysqld_binlog-do-db).
 - If the message is similar to `these dbs xxx are in binlog_ignore_db xxx`, make sure all the databases that you want to migrate are not in the ignore list.
 See [--binlog-ignore-db=db_name](https://dev.mysql.com/doc/refman/5.7/en/replication-options-binary-log.html#option_mysqld_binlog-ignore-db).